hudson155/osiris-ai/README.md

 dependencies {
    /**
     * Include one of the following,
-    * depending on whether you're using the core module or the agentic framework.
+    * depending on whether you're using the chat module or the agentic framework.
     */
-  implementation("software.airborne.osiris:osiris-core:0.17.0")
+  implementation("software.airborne.osiris:osiris-chat:0.17.0")
    implementation("software.airborne.osiris:osiris-agentic:0.17.0")
 }
 ```